csswizardry/csswizardry.github.com/_posts/2022-09-06-critical-css-not-so-fast.md

 </figure>

 We can see now that Critical CSS has helped!
-But all it’s really served to do is highlight the next issue—the JS.
+But all it’s really served to do is highlight the next issue — the JS.
 That’s what we need to tackle next in order to keep making steps in the right direction.

 <figure>